 is the Administrative Coordinator and LL.M.
 Program Assistant for the Graduate Program.
 She moved to Boston after earning a B.A. in Journalism at the University of Connecticut.
 She enjoys yoga, bad jokes, and reading about English history.

 Caitie can answer questions about the LL.M. degree program, LL.M. student life and academics, mechanics of course registration, and event planning.

 Deisy Carrera del Cid

 is the Admissions and Financial Aid Coordinator for the Graduate Program.
 Prior to joining HLS, Deisy served as the Fellows Assistant at the Harvard Institute of Politics.
 Deisy was raised in Guatemala and attended Mount Holyoke College, where she completed an immigration program in Rabat, Morocco, and graduated with a degree in International Relations and Gender Studies.
 Upon graduation, she worked for the office of Congressman Juan Vargas as the immigration and women’s issues representative before becoming an au pair in Montreux, Switzerland and Lyon, France.
-Deisy is fluent in Spanish and French and sits on the board of the historic Boston Synagogue.
+Deisy is fluent in Spanish and French.

 Deisy can answer questions about admissions and financial aid for the LL.M. and S.J.D. degree programs.